baykovr/AMT/README.md

 AMT
 ===

-Amazon Makes a Typeface

-CSCE 438 - Homework 3

-Robert Baykov
-William Guerra
+__Amazon Makes a Typeface__ for CSCE 438 with Dr. Caverlee

-Jason Harris
+Robert Baykov, William Guerra, and Jason Harris

 ===
 ## Part 1: Character drawing